ultrabear/LCIF/README.md

 ### UPDATE 2020-04-09
 - added V1.0.5 encoder, uses a faster binary decoder for RRAW data and improved ram usage on encoding
+- added V1.1.5 encoder and decoder, uses a much faster encoder and a slower but vastly more ram efficient decoder

 ### UPDATE 2020-04-03
 - added V1.1.4, uses a better repeat binlen calculation function, also improved encoder ram usage